 With an inventory of more than 350 million products, it sells pretty much everything.
 Even if you’re in a highly specific niche, chances are Amazon has products to match.

-And it ships to more than 100 countries, so unlike a lot of affiliate programs, there’s plenty of potential to monetize international traffic.
+It ships to more than 100 countries, so unlike a lot of affiliate programs, there’s plenty of potentials to monetize international traffic.

 So it’s an open-and-shut case, right?

 The Amazon affiliate program is the best thing since sliced bread, and if you don’t sign up right now, you’re insane.

 You should know by now that nothing in the world of affiliate marketing is that simple.

 While there’s lots of upsides to being an Amazon affiliate, there’s also plenty of downsides.